MetrANOVA/website/pages/about/logo.md

  * `logo` - The crosshairs with surrounding _MetrANOVA_ text.
 Use this version to refer to MetrANOVA the product.

- * `powered` - The standard logo with "powered" underneath.
-Use this version on hardware devices running MetrANOVA or software that has MetrANOVA embedded.

  * `icon` - The crosshairs only.
-Use this version as a symbol for MetrANOVA nodes on network diagrams or as bullets in MetrANOVA marketing material.
+Use this version for bullets in MetrANOVA marketing material.

 #### Color